Wednesday, November 26, 2008

 The Passing of Our Grandson

-Our oldest grandson passed away on November 11, 2008.
-He was 16 years old and had Cerebral Palsy.
-Of the many words I could say about him, and about the courage and faith of my son and daughter-in-law, these words quoted from her blog say it best:
+On November 11, 2008, our oldest grandson, Zach, passed away at just 16 years old.
+He had Cerebral Palsy.
+Of all the things we could say about him—and about the courage and faith of our son and daughter-in-law—her own words from her blog say it best:

-Good bye for now, Zach.
-We will miss you and look forward to being with you again when it is our time to go.
+Goodbye for now, Zach.
+We miss you every day and look forward to the time when we’ll be together again.

 Wednesday, November 19, 2008